MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/organize-resources.md

 ## Naming standards

-A good naming standard helps identify resources in the Azure portal, on a billing statement, and in automation scripts.
+A good naming standard helps to identify resources in the Azure portal, on a billing statement, and in automation scripts.
 Your naming strategy should include business and operational details in resource names.

-- Business details should include the organizational information needed to identify teams.
+- Business details should include the organizational information required to identify teams.
 Use the resource's short name, along with the business owners who are responsible for the resource costs.

 - Operational details in resource names should include information that IT teams need.
-Include details that identify the workload, application, environment, criticality, and other information useful for managing resources.
+Include details that identify the workload, application, environment, criticality, and other information that's useful for managing resources.

-Different resource types have different [naming rules and restrictions](/azure/azure-resource-manager/management/resource-name-rules).
-For more information and recommendations that support enterprise cloud adoption efforts, see the Cloud Adoption Framework [guidance on naming and tagging](../azure-best-practices/naming-and-tagging.md).
+[Naming rules and restrictions](/azure/azure-resource-manager/management/resource-name-rules) vary by the type of resource.
+For more information and for recommendations that support cloud adoption by enterprises, see [Develop your naming and tagging strategy for Azure resources](../azure-best-practices/naming-and-tagging.md).

 The following table shows naming patterns for a few sample Azure resource types:

 ::: zone target="docs"

 > [!NOTE]
-> Avoid using special characters like `-` or `_` as the first or last characters in a name, which causes most validation rules to fail.
+> Avoid using special characters, such as hyphen and underscore (`-` and `_`), as the first or last characters in a name.
+Doing so can cause most validation rules to fail.

 ::: zone-end